RONGDUGithub/DAP/README.md

 Retirement is extracted from the San Francisco employee retirement system plans, which contain the salary and benefits paid to employees of the city since the fiscal year 2013. https://www.kaggle.com/datasets/san-francisco/sf-employee-compensation

-Code: We mainly provide codes for mean estimation with PM and SW.